mbvillalonga/nail-polish-db/README.md

 This project serves two purposes:

-1. **Personal use**: I use this app to maintain my own collection
+1. **Personal use**: I use this app to maintain my own collection.

-2. **Open source demo**: The code is available for others to explore or modify
+2. **Open source demo**: The code is available for others to explore or modify.

 ## Features